instantlinux/docker-tools/images/ez-ipupdate/README.md

 Dynamic-DNS client - automatically updates a public DNS name with your dynamic IP address.
 Set this up under Kubernetes or Docker Swarm to ensure it's always running.

+*Status:* This is sunsetted, use the [instantlinux/ddclient](https://hub.docker.com/repository/docker/instantlinux/ddclient) image if you can.

 First create a secret:

     echo -n user:pw ez-ipupdate-user